ATANH Google Sheets Formula

 Counts non-empty cells in a range in Google Sheets, including text and numbers, useful for tracking filled entries.

-Calculates the average of a range based on multiple criteria in Google Sheets, ideal for detailed analysis.
+Calculates the sample variance of a range in Google Sheets, measuring data dispersion.

 Learn moreTransform Your Spreadsheet Experience